 - The Elder Scrolls:

-- Certain faction and Weird Trade Union missions are only unlocked once you reach a certain rank in the respective organization, which, in turn, requires certain levels of internal reputation (as well as skill levels).
-Said internal reputation (which is more like an Alliance Meter than a fame meter) can be raised by doing smaller sidequests for the faction, although no single headquarters has enough of them to get you all the way to the top, so you have to actively seek out additional Quest Givers.
+- Certain Guild and Faction missions are only available once you reach a certain rank within said organization, which requires certain levels of internal reputation (as well as meeting the skill level requirements).
+This reputation (which functions something like an Alliance Meter within the organization) is raised by doing smaller sidequests for the faction.
+However, no single guild hall offers enough of them for you to raise your rank to the top.
+You'll need to seek out additional Quest Givers within the organization.

-- Not a Fame Gate, but rather a Fame Bypass/Backdoor: Normally, you need to visit all Great House nobles and Ashlander chiefs to convince them that you are The Messiah, and only then will the Corrupt Church listen to your claims.
-But if you are already famous enough, the archcanon will listen to you anyway, and you can skip what is otherwise a fairly long quest.
+- More like a Fame Bypass/Backdoor: Normally, you need to visit all Great House nobles and Ashlander chiefs to convince them that you are The Messiah, and only then will the Corrupt Church listen to your claims.
+But if you are already famous enough (at least level 20, with at least 50 Reputation,) the Archcanon will grant you a meeting immediately, allowing you to skip what would otherwise be a very long quest.

 - In Pokémon X and Y, the Boutique in Lumiose City won't let you in if you aren't "stylish" enough.
 "Style" is gained by visiting various places around the city and making use of services.
 There are also a few places that won't serve you until you've proved you're stronger than the Pokemon League Champion.